Rick's Free Auto Repair Advice

 Engine overheats — how to diagnose

-Engine overheats — What to check Engine overheating can be caused by many things.
-But to diagnose it properly, we need a bit more information. • Is it overheating at highway speeds, or • Is it overheating in stop and go traffic, or • Does your car overheat only when stopped and idling?
-First things to check if your car is overheating in city driving or at stops. #1 Check your coolant level.
+Engine overheats — What to check If your engine overheats, here are the most common causes.
+To diagnose it properly, we need a bit more information. • Is it overheating at highway speeds, or • Is it overheating in stop and go traffic, or • Does your car overheat only when stopped and idling?
+First things to check if your engine overheats in city driving or at stops. #1 Check your coolant level.
 If there’s no coolant in the reservoir, you’ve got a leak or a head gasket problem where … Read More

 Custom Wordpress Website created by Wizzy Wig Web Design, Minneapolis MN